Configure deploy markers

 The

-1.2.
-Update the deploy status
+2. Update the deploy status to running

-After deploying your application, you can update the status of the deployment to RUNNING
+After deploying your application, you can update the status of the deployment to RUNNING by running the circleci run release update command in a new step.

 jobs: